gzachos/mars-stack-visualizer/README.md

 memory modification operations taking place in the stack segment with emphasis to `$sp`-relative memory accesses.
 The user can also observe how pushes/pops to/from the stack take place.
-The address pointed by the stack pointer is displayed in an orange background while the whole word-length data in a yellow one.
+The address pointed by the stack pointer is displayed in an orange background while the whole word-length data in yellow.
 Lower addresses have a grey background (given that stack growth takes place from higher to lower addresses).
 The names of the registers whose contents are stored in the stack, are shown in the "Stored Reg" column.
 In the "Call Layout" column, the subroutine frame (activation record)